 There is no doubt that the ability to achieve an orgasm becomes more difficult as we age, and the orgasm itself is often briefer and less intense.
 As we age, we need more time for every step of the process, starting with foreplay.
 Sometimes our partners need to hear a clear message about what's changing for us!
 We hope our website can make it easier to have those discussions with a partner.

 Using a warming lube, like Oceanus G Stimulating or Sliquid Organics Stimulating O Gel, can improve sensation for some women.
 Warming lubes include a minty or peppery ingredient, which increases circulation and sensation in genital tissues.

 You mention occasional orgasm success with a vibrator.
 Not all vibrators are alike: Some don't provide the intensity of vibration that our tissues need in midlife.
-We offer vibrators by Emotional Bliss that are more powerful than average, designed for those who specifically need more stimulation, more intensity.
+We offer vibrators that are more powerful than average, designed for those who specifically need more stimulation, more intensity.
 I’ve seen some amazing results with these in women who previously were unable to have an orgasm because of neurologic diseases or medications that are known to interfere with orgasm.

 You might also talk to your health care provider to see whether vaginal (or localized) estrogen is a good option for you.
 Lack of estrogen to vaginal tissues results in a decrease in circulation, which leads to less sensation, which is why you may not sense penetration as you did before.